Skip to content Skip to navigation

 MASTER OF MATHEMATICS MMATH G103

-The first two years are in common with the BSc Mathematics degree course G100 except that in Year 2 students must take the six core modules and must take either MA222 Metric Spaces or MA250 PDE (or both).
-In addition students must take at least 90 CATS credits from the core and List A combined.
+The first two years are in common with the BSc Mathematics degree course G100 except that in Year 2 students must take both modules that are optional core for G100 and 95 CATS credits from the core and List A combined.

-Students must take the 6 core modules for G100 students (total 66 CATS), plus either IB206 Introduction to Business Studies or IB217 Starting a Business.
-To transfer to the Business School at teh end of the second year students must get at least 50% in one of these modules, gain an overall honours mark (40% Seymour) and be interviewed by WBS.
+Students must satisfy the requirements for G100 above and, in addition, take IB2D9 Finance in Practice (15 CATS) and at least one other 15 CAT IB1xx or IB2xx module from List B. To transfer to the Business School at the end of the second year students must get at least 50% in these IB modules, gain an overall honours mark (40% end of year) and be successfully interviewed by WBS.

 MATHEMATICS AND ECONOMICS GL11